Mr. Toad's Wild Ride: 1955 version (Disneyland)

-Guests waiting in line were treated to the confusing lyrics of The Merrily Song, and the enthusiastic voice of Mr. Toad himself (provided by Eric Blore, his voice actor from the film) was heard beckoning all to come along with him on his travels: "Come along!
+Guests waiting in line were treated to the confusing lyrics of The Merrily Song, and the enthusiastic voice of Mr. Toad himself (provided by Eric Blore, his voice actor from the film) beckoned all to come along with him on his travels: "Come along!
 Hop on up here!
 We'll go for a jolly ride!
 Buford Road!
 The dusty highway!
 Come!
 I'll show you the world!
 Travel!
 Change!
 Excitement!"
 Upon boarding a fiberglass replica of a 1900s-era one-seat roadster (manufactured by Arrow Development), guests "crashed" through the front doors of Toad Hall (the extravagant Tudor-style estate of Mr. Toad) at the far-left end of the mural.
 Once in the confines of the lavishly detailed mansion, guests approached a large stained-glass bay window before their car performed a sudden U-turn and headed instead toward a forced-perspective mural of an open living parlor.
 Here, two miniature "toad-shaped" suits of armor supported by pedestals (one on either side of the mural) swung down their halberds as guests drew near, causing the vehicle to swerve into the opposite direction.
-Guests then rolled under a pointed arch and into a small sub-room where a third miniature suit of armor brought down its mace.
+Guests then rolled under a pointed arch and into a smaller room where a third miniature suit of armor brought down its mace.
 The motorcar then veered to the left and crashed through the paneled wall, and guests found themselves in total darkness.